 \subsubsection{Digital Mobile Radios: SIGINT}

-The Digital Mobile Radio (DMR) dataset was collected from eight Commercial Off-The-Shelf (COTS) handsets using a Lime Software Defined Radio (LimeSDR) in four environments; an open field with direct line-of-sight between each DMR and the SDR, two semi-urban environments and one urban environment.
+The DMR dataset was collected from eight commercial off-the-shelf (COTS) handsets using the COTS software defined radio (SDR) LimeSDR in four environments; an open field with direct line-of-sight between each DMR and the SDR, two semi-urban environments and one urban environment.
 The DMR devices are from five different manufacturers, namely one Hytera PD705, one TYT, two Kenwood NX1300D (i.e. identical models), two Entel DX482, and two Motorola DP4400E.
-All DMRs were programmed to operate in the 433 MHz band where they can use one of the 14 channels, each having a bandwidth of approximately 12.5 kHz.
+All DMRs were programmed to operate in the 433 MHz band where they can use one of 14 channels, each with a bandwidth of approximately 12.5 kHz.
 The sampling rate at the receiver was set at approximately 200 kHz.
 As part of the data pre-processing steps, a burst segmentation algorithm was applied for segments of 30 seconds of continuous transmission to isolate individual bursts from each DMR handset.
-RFF and identification of individual DMR handsets has several applications in SIGINT and ISR contexts such as determining presence of emitters of interest (e.g. associated with high value targets or threats), tracking them over time and/or building pattern-of-life of their operators.
+RFF and identification of individual DMRs has several applications in SIGINT and ISR contexts such as determining the presence of emitters of interest (e.g. associated with high value targets or threats), tracking them over time and/or building pattern-of-life of their operators.